swashdev/redot-license-dialog/docs/GETTING_STARTED.md

 If you haven't already, start by downloading the project.
 The only files you really need are `license_dialog.gd` (the script file) and `license_dialog.tscn` (the scene file for the `LicenseDialog` node) from the root folder.
-Because GUiLD is public domain software, it is not necessary to download `COPYRIGHT.txt` or the `UNLICENSE` file, and the rest of the files in the root folder are either documentation or part of the sample project.
+Because the Godot Unofficial License Dialog is public domain software, it is not necessary to download `COPYRIGHT.txt` or the `UNLICENSE` file, and the rest of the files in the root folder are either documentation or part of the sample project.

 Drop the files into your Godot Engine project folder.
 Although you can place them in any folder you wish, I recommend placing them in the same folder to